aditya6700/salesforce-lwc/README.md

 5. Loop through an array of items in a template. (use an array of objects. say name and title in each object.) - **FOREACH**
 6. Loop through an array with special behavior for the first and last items. (same as task 5 use **ITERATOR** instead of **FOREACH**. add a line at the top and end of the elements i.e, first and last items) -** ITERATOR**

+## Day 2: Communication / Composition
+1. Nest a child component into a parent component and pass data to the child component using its public (@api) properties. => Take an input from parent and display the value by changing its case in child component.
+2. Nest a child component into a parent component and pass data to the parent component using HTML markup and eventlister. => Take an input from child component and display values in parent component.
+3. Loop through an array of items in a template, and nest an instance of a child component for each item in the array. => create a child component which displays user info card.
+Iterate child in parent using array of user info from parent.
+4. Create an experience component by assembling multiple child components.
+Type a few characters in the search bar to experience the recipe. => take input from parent and serach contacts from a defined set of contact data.
+If contacts found display them using child component created in Task 3
+5. Load a component dynamically by assigning a constructor at runtime. => on click of a button display Hello world component (Day 1 - Task 1)

 ## Read All About It